exonum/rfcs/0000-template.md

 [design]: #detailed-design

 This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the Exonum to understand, and for somebody familiar with the programming language to implement.
+Explain the design in enough detail for somebody familiar with the Exonum architecture to understand, and for somebody familiar with the programming language to implement.
 This should get into specifics and corner-cases, and include examples of how the feature is used.

 # How We Teach This